 Be wary of Internet hype about branched chain amino acids, which for the most part is aimed at athletes and body builders looking to enhance performance and endurance.
 Marketers of these products note that BCAAs stimulate protein building in muscle and may help reduce muscle breakdown, but they don't tell you that they are readily available.
 Because our bodies can't make the three essential branched chain amino acids - leucine, isoleucine, and valine - we have to get them from food.
 Fortunately, that's pretty easy.
 All meats contain BCAAs.
 Red meat provides the most, but you can also get adequate amounts in pork, poultry, eggs and fish, as well as milk, yogurt and cheeses.
 Vegetable proteins that provide them include quinoa, legumes, nuts and seeds.

-I discussed your question with Tieraona Low Dog, M.D., director of the Fellowship at the Arizona Center for Integrative Medicine and an expert on dietary supplements.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine.
 She says that most people who are getting adequate protein in their diets do not need a BCAA supplement.
 She also notes that some evidence shows that a protein-carbohydrate snack before and after a hard workout will allow free amino acids to help rebuild damaged muscle tissue.
 She views whey protein as a good source of BCAAs; it is the protein supplement she generally recommends.
 She suggests soy protein for the lactose intolerant.

 Dr. Low Dog also tells me that BCAAs are being studied for possible use in the treatment of mania and neurodegenerative disorders, and reports that the U.S. military looked at increasing the BCAA content of food rations for troops in high-intensity combat field operations but decided against it because there wasn't clear evidence of benefit.